Hidden-Histories/Public-Resources/documentation/UsingPorPOIseWithAR-vos.md

 This tutorial assumes you are already comfortable **creating - not just viewing! - geolocative AR,** using the **porPOIse user interface** with either the ARpoise app or the AR-vos app.

+**You create geolocative AR content for the AR-vos app in exactly the same way you do for the ARpoise app.** This is covered by the tutorials on the [Hidden Histories documentation page](http://hiddenhistoriesjtown.org/documentation/), including:
+- All the tutorials under **Viewing augments on your smartphone in the ARpoise and AR-vos apps.**
+- All the other, preceding tutorials under the same heading as this one, **Editing augments with the ARpoise porPOIse interface.**

-To do this tutorial you will need to:
+In any case, to do this tutorial you will need to know how to:
 - Access your porPOIse account in a web browser and use it to set up POIs.
 - Use an **FTP client** to upload new content to your porPOIse account.
 (If you do not know how to do this, contact the Hidden Histories system administrator.)

-**You create geolocative AR content for the AR-vos app in exactly the same way you do for the ARpoise app.** This is covered by the tutorials on the [Hidden Histories documentation page](http://hiddenhistoriesjtown.org/documentation/), including:
-- All the tutorials under **Viewing augments on your smartphone in the ARpoise and AR-vos apps.**
-- All the other, preceding tutorials under the same heading as this one, **Editing augments with the ARpoise porPOIse interface.**

 .